-“Milk paint” sounds like a name that could easily be given a paint that may look, well, milky.
-But unlike egg cream or milk of magnesia, milk paint actually contains dairy.
-It’s made with casein, a protein found in milk, that is usually an additive or supplement for food, like in protein powders or baby formulas.
-But, casein has also been used to produce things like glue, cement-like mixtures, and, of course, paint.
+“Milk paint” sounds like a name that could easily be given to a paint that may look, well, milky.
+But unlike egg creams or milk of magnesia, milk paint actually contains dairy.
+It’s made with casein, a protein found in milk, which is usually an additive or supplement for food, like in protein powders or baby formulas.
+However, casein has also been used to produce things like glue, cement-like mixtures, and, of course, paint.
 To make milk paint, casein is mixed with lime—the mineral, not the citrus—and pigments.

 Unlike the house paints we are used to, milk paint is sold powdered.
 To use, you simply mix it with water.
-It’s also completely biodegradable and can even ben disposed of by simply pouring it into the ground.
-But, unlike oil-based paints, once mixed, milk paint has a relatively short lifespan, which is why it fell out of favor as paint production was industrialized.
+It’s also completely biodegradable, and small amounts can even be disposed of by simply pouring them into the ground or down the drain.
+But unlike oil-based paints, once mixed, milk paint has a relatively short lifespan, which is why it fell out of favor as paint production was industrialized.

 Because casein can spoil, milk paint typically needs to be used in a few days and stored in the fridge.
 Some newer milk paint brands, however, can last up to 14 days if stored correctly.

 Milk paint has become a popular option for home renovation projects as people become more aware of VOCs (volatile organic compounds) in oil-based paints.
-Most modern paints are an alternative to the highly dangerous lead paint, which has been banned in the U.S. since the 1970s but can still be found in older homes.
+Most modern paints are an alternative to the highly dangerous lead paint that has been banned in the U.S. since the 1970s but can still be found in older homes.

-Though, these safer paints still off-gas, which is where that "paint smell" comes from.
-While that new paint smell is a sure sign of VOCs off-gassing in your home, paint can continue to emit VOCs at lower levels fo months.
-VOCs in paint can pose short-term health risks and even be dangerous to those who are pregnant.
+However, these safer paints still off-gas, which is where that "paint smell" comes from.
+While that new paint smell is a sure sign of VOCs off-gassing in your home, paint can continue to emit VOCs at lower levels for months.
+VOCs in paint can pose health risks and even be dangerous to those who are pregnant.